thedahiyaboy/TDTableViewHeaderPager/README.md

 2. Move the `UICollectionView` for the selected index.
 3. Move the `UITableView` for the selected index.
 I used `.top` so that selected header will shown be at the top of the `UITableView`.

-- **Now our project ius ready but to make it litle attractive I just added shadow at `UICollectionView`.
+- **Now our project is ready but to make it litle more attractive I just added shadow at `UICollectionView`.
 Now make just do litle more change.**

 ```
 override func viewDidLoad() {